MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/ready.md

 # Review your environment for Azure landing zones

 Data management and analytics scenario builds upon Azure landing zones for ease of deployment and governance.
 The principal purpose of an Azure landing zone is to ensure that when an application or workload lands on Azure, the required "plumbing" is already in place.
-It provides greater agility and compliance with enterprise security and governance requirements.
+There are sample templates, which get you started which can be used for data lakehouse and [data mesh](architectures/what-is-data-mesh.md) deployments.
+They provide agility and compliance with security and governance requirements.
 Azure landing zones must be in place before you deploy your first data management and analytics landing zones.

 ## Data management and analytics evaluation